tdsmale/TotemScript/README.md

 ### backlog

 #### new language features
-* array operators
-* string operators
 * loop scope for vars
 * yield - stores this function's call stack in a local var, allowing it to be resumed later as a function pointer (e.g. $x = callFunc(); $x();)
 * operator precedence reordering
-* exceptions - try, catch & throw
+* exceptions - try, catch, finally & throw
  * both user & system-generated exceptions

 #### syntactic sugar
-* "finally" block, can be used at the end of any control blocks - only invoked if the loop is actually entered at least once
 * type hinting, allowing compile-time type checking (e.g. $x:int = "this won't compile!"; )
  * cannot mix dynamic vars and type-checked vars
 * erlang-style records that eval to arrays at runtime